-Requesting an IMET
+Request an IMET

-A request for an IMET meteorologist should be placed through the Florida Interagency Coordination Center (FICC) in Tallahassee.
-FICC will forward the request to appropriate channels for IMET dispatch, day and night.
+A request for an IMET meteorologist should be placed through the Staff Meteorologist at NIFC by calling (208) 334-9824.
 The requesting agency is responsible for coordinating transportation of the IMET to and from the incident site.
 Only a federal agency may order an IMET for on-site support.
-IMETs can also be ordered for prescribed burns for more complex operations (reference IMET\Rx\Annoucement\March2020 document).
+IMETs can also be ordered for prescribed burns for more complex operations (reference IMET_Rx_Annoucement_March2020 document).
 Should the State of Florida, or a more local agency/county enter into an interagency agreement, the services would then be provided as per the agreements.